stac-utils/stac4s/docs/stac-spec/extensions/layer/README.md

 - **Field Name Prefix: layer**
 - **Scope: Item**

 This document explains the fields of the STAC Layer Extension to a STAC Item.
 [STAC Items](https://github.com/radiantearth/stac-spec/tree/master/item-spec) can only have reference to a single [STAC Collection](https://github.com/radiantearth/stac-spec/tree/master/collection-spec).
 To group items into some collection without this extension is only possible by creating full items copy (with new identifiers) that are linked to the same, new collection which we can use as a new layer or group.

 This extension allows to overcome this limitation and allows items to have references to multiple named catalogs which can be used to group items by the same (layer) name.
-Such items can belong to a single or to multiple collections.
+Items in such layers can belong to the same or to different collections.

 Extensions proposes `item.properties` field definition as well as the static STAC Layers representation (as [STAC Catalogs](https://github.com/radiantearth/stac-spec/tree/master/catalog-spec)).